Want your teens to become perfect little angels who never argue and do everything you tell them to do? Yes? Then don’t have children.

 But.
 The contract below will get you closer to that lack of reality.

 With just one week left until school starts, we will begin the mad dash of getting the paperwork filled out, school supplies and clothes purchased, wrangling the kids back into a decent bedtime and MOST IMPORTANT OF ALL, the Back to School Contract.

 Hear angels singing?
 You won’t.
 It isn’t that great, but it’s REALLY REALLY good.
 If you don’t have a BTS Contract or as we like to refer to it, a Zip It Contract, you are in for a treat.
-The sole purpose of the contract is to say ZIP IT to your sanity sucking teens when they start to get feisty.
+The sole purpose of the contract is to say ZIP IT to your sanity sucking tweens and teens when they start to get feisty.